jbmorley/little-luggable/manufacture/README.md

 - Add mounting holes to the keyboard mounting plate
 - Add collar for the keyboard latching switch
 - Add keyboard PCB silhouette for fit testing

+### v6

+- Update the keyboard PCB silhouette to reposition the nice!nano and include the holes for the broaching nuts, and through-holes for the battery and power switch